 The 26-turbine, 88.4 MW Kype Muir Wind Farm will come on stream in the early part of 2019.

-The purpose of the C2R employability initiative is to help unemployed people overcome real and perceived barriers to work, training or education.
+The purpose of the C2R employability initiative, as employment solicitors Manchester put it, is to help unemployed people overcome real and perceived barriers to work, training or education.
 It will provide a flexible and responsive employability programme to meet needs of employers and individuals.

 It will also help up-skill or re-skill local unemployed people to help them gain key transferrable skills in an increasingly competitive labour market and importantly can provide support where none may exist.

 Councillor John Ross, Leader of South Lanarkshire Council, said: “This initiative is ground-breaking and demonstrates the power and potential of public and private sectors working together.